troglobit/myLinux/README.md

 To try it out, clone this repository, install the dependencies listed in the Requirements section, including the toolchain for your preferred target(s).
+There is no default arch, the following are supported:

+  * arm
+  * arm64
+  * ppc
+  * x86_64

-There is no default arch set, so if you want to build for an ARM 64-bit system:
+So, if you want to build for an ARM 64-bit system:

     export PATH=/usr/local/aarch64-unknown-linux-gnu-7.3.0-1/bin:$PATH
     ARCH=arm64 make defconfig